 Place the feta in a resealable airtight container or glass jar.

 Combine the cumin and coriander seeds and the crushed red pepper flakes in a small skillet over medium-high heat.
 Cook for about 1 minute, shaking, so the mixture becomes fragrant.
-Remove from the heat, then transfer the spice mixture to the center of a piece of cheesecloth and fold or wrap so the spice mixture stays within.
-Add to the feta in the container or jar, along with the orange zest and oil, then add the basil, rosemary and bay leaves.
+Remove from the heat, then transfer the spice mixture to the feta in the container or jar, along with the orange zest and oil.
+Add the basil (if using), the rosemary and bay leaves.
 Stir gently to distribute among the cheese cubes.
 If the cheese isn't covered by the oil, add just enough to cover.

 Seal and refrigerate for at least 1 day and up to 1 week.
 Bring to room temperature before serving; serve drizzled with a little of the oil, if desired.
 Discard the oil and the herbs/spices once all of the cheese has been consumed.